 Through the drug stupors, the evasive medication, this test, and that exam, I'm determined to get back into the business of this website.
 I am also determined to write some of the best work I've ever done.
 That's why you read this damn website, right?

-Lastly, I want to thank you, your patience, support, love, caring, and your understanding through this continued ordeal of health.
+Lastly, I want to thank you, your patience, support, love, caring, and understanding through this continued ordeal of health.
 Let me assure you one thing, in the words of General Douglas MacArthur: "I shall return."

 Photo by Randy Stern